GENERAL - CITY HALL

 My Land Lord is not fixing issues within my rental unit, who can I contact?

-Please contact the Information Desk at 815-724-4000 or lodge an online Service Request.
+Please contact the Information Desk to report code related issues within your rental unit at 815-724-4000 or lodge an online Service Request.

 How do I report a water main break?